casper-network/docs-archive/implementation/p2p.rst

    iterations when we have to go back *beyond* the callers approved blocks, in which case it might be difficult to pick known hashes.

-The result should be a partial traversal of the DAG in *reverse BFS order* returning a stream of ``BlockSummaries`` that the caller can partially verify, merge into its DAG of pending Blocks, then recursively call ``StreamAncestorBlockSummaries`` on any Block that didn’t connect with a known
+The result should be a partial traversal of the DAG in *reverse breadth-first search order* returning a stream of ``BlockSummaries`` that the caller can partially verify, merge into its DAG of pending Blocks, then recursively call ``StreamAncestorBlockSummaries`` on any Block that didn’t connect with a known